qqquan/carnd_t1_p5_vehicle_tracking/README.md

 | spatial_shape   | (32, 32)      |
 | histogram bins  | 32            |

-In general, pixels_per_cell captures the key car features, such as lamps and windows, in proportion to the  64x64 training data.
-The color space isolates out the illumination effects, so lighting variation can be suppressed in the model.
+In general, pixels_per_cell of 8 captures the key car features, such as lamps and windows, in proportion to the 64x64 training data.
+The color space YCrCb isolates out the illumination effects, so lighting variation can be suppressed in the model.
 The other parameters more or less provide a lot more data or details of the feature to be fed for model training.
 The trade-off is that smaller feature vector speeds up the video processing, while a bigger vector improves model prediction accuracy.

 ####3.
 Classifier